andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 There are many ways to get up an running with Kubernetes.

 If you want to get started without needing to install and configure the cluster yourself, a managed cloud provider solution is a good option.
-Google offers [Google Kuberentes Engine](https://cloud.google.com/kubernetes-engine) (GKE) and AWS offers [Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS) which gives users more control of cp nodes.
+Google offers [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) (GKE) and AWS offers [Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS) which gives users more control of cp nodes.

 Another simple way to get up and running is with [Minikube](https://minikube.sigs.k8s.io/docs/) which is a single binary that runs in a VirtualBox VM.
 This is a great tool to use as a learning and testing environment even though it is just a single node.